evocn/lambda/content/reference.md

 A few other regulars come here nightly, including Walter and Averron, who are good friends.
 Others include...
 * ***Reagan***, a boy enamoured with Wendy,
-* ***Quill***, who is well-known as a cutpurse from Emory - hiding in plain sight, with a bribe to Lund to keep his place here from some unknowable stash of loot,
+* ***Quill***, who is well-known as a cutpurse from Emory - hiding in plain sight, with a bribe to Helen to keep his place here from some unknowable stash of loot, He is in fact a member of the Shadow Guild, an order of honorable thieves across the Four.
 * ***Tyrosh***, called such by his home city from the desert, who farms the green lands as good as any from Errol, but carries a bejeweled saber at his side at all functions,

 ## Captain Warren, of the Errol Guard